Nick689/CustomPOS/Readme.md

 * Max number of item per invoice: 100 (limited by mysql connector)
 * Number of reference per item: 6 (can be extended)

 Demo version is planned for only one user at a time.
 It will use spreadsheets to store data.
 It will not have the same features than SQL version.
-LibreOffice is limited to 1 million rows, enough to store several years of data.
+LibreOffice's spreadsheet are limited to 1 million rows, enough to store several years of data.